Environmental Health & Safety (EHS) Compliance

-Our approach to CSM development begins with advanced analysis techniques applied to existing data.
-A key example of this strategy is Environmental Sequence Stratigraphy (ESS), an innovative approach for mapping subsurface conditions and contaminant distribution.
+A key example of this CSM approach is our use of Environmental Sequence Stratigraphy (ESS), an innovative approach for mapping subsurface conditions and contaminant distribution.

-Because ESS has been shown to result in more predictable and cost-effective remediation strategies, through the use of stratigraphic interpretation methods originally developed and used in the oil and gas industry for decades, the technique has recently been adopted by the U.S. Environmental Protection Agency (EPA) and the U.S. Air Force as a best practice for developing CSMs for contaminated groundwater sites.
+Because ESS has been shown to result in more predictable and cost-effective remediation strategies, through the use of stratigraphic interpretation methods originally developed and used in the oil and gas industry for decades, the technique has been adopted by the U.S. Environmental Protection Agency (EPA) and the U.S. Air Force as a best practice for developing CSMs for contaminated groundwater sites.
 ESS analyses produce a thorough and reliable foundation for remediation system design, an application particularly important for complex sites where high failure rates are common.
-An EPA Issue Paper describes how the geologic principles of ESS improve conceptual site models for complex contaminated groundwater sites.

 Because ESS provides better definition of subsurface heterogeneity, it results in a CSM that more accurately depicts contaminant distribution and migration pathways — the “plumbing” that controls groundwater movement and contaminant transport.
-As leaders in the ESS field, we have co-authored a Technical Issue Paper recently published by the U.S. EPA.
-We can apply this established technique to all phases of groundwater remediation, helping you move your project to site closure in a more cost effective, predictable manner.
+We can apply this established technique to all phases of groundwater remediation, helping you move your project to site closure in a more cost-effective, predictable manner.

 When appropriate, we also employ 3D visualization modeling and other GIS and database tools to efficiently analyze site data and develop remedial strategies.
 Groundwater flow, contaminant fate and transport, and geochemical models can also be integrated to simulate multiple remediation approaches and accurately predict cleanup timeframes, costs and overall effectiveness.